chipotle/Slimx/README.md

 	$post->user_id = $user->id;
 	$db->update('post', $post);

-It wouldn't be too difficult to build this into an actual ORM, although rather than going too far down that path you're probably better off using an existing, robust ORM like [Doctrine](http://www.doctrine-project.org/).
+If you need an actual ORM, though, you're almost certainly better off using an existing, robust ORM like [Doctrine](http://www.doctrine-project.org/).

+## PHPUnit Tests

+Incomplete as of this writing, and only for the DB class.
+Fire off with `phpunit test/DBTest.php`.